openlibraryenvironment/platform-rs/INSTALL.md

     - **Yes**: When set to "Yes," the actions 'Mark Returned by Patron' and 'Mark Return Shipped' are combined into a single action.
 This effectively reduces the steps needed in processing, thereby improving workflow efficiency.

 ## Feature flags
-The following feature flags can be previewed by sending a GET request to /rs/settings/appSettings?filters=section%3D%3DfeatureFlags&filters=hidden%3Dtrue&sort=key%3D%3Dasc&perPage=100
+The following feature flags can be previewed by sending a **GET** request to: /rs/settings/appSettings?filters=section%3D%3DfeatureFlags&filters=hidden%3Dtrue&sort=key%3D%3Dasc&perPage=100

 ```
 [